bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Description
 -----------

 [`Symbol`](../symbol) objects can be created with an optional description which can be used for debugging but not to access the symbol itself.
 The `Symbol.prototype.description` property can be used to read that description.
-It is different to `Symbol.prototype.toString()` as it does not contain the enclosing “`Symbol()`” string.
+It is different to `Symbol.prototype.toString()` as it does not contain the enclosing "`Symbol()`” string.
 See the examples.

 Examples
 --------